-Larissa Theule is the author of books for children, including Kafka and the Doll and A Way With Wild Things.
-She holds an MFA from Vermont College of Fine Arts and lives in Southern California with her family and dog.
+Larissa Theule is the author of several books for children, including Kafka and the Doll, illustrated by Rebecca Green, and A Way With Wild Things, illustrated by Sara Palacios.
+She holds an MEd from Gordon College and an MFA from Vermont College of Fine Arts.
+She lives in Southern California with her family and dog.

 BIO FOR KIDS